jrdegbe/thamesthrive-api/docs/installation/building/index.md

-# Building Tracardi docker image
+# Building ThamesThrive docker image

 Sometimes you will need to build a docker container yourself.
 It is usually needed when you would like your docker server to run https requests.